The Bachelorette Stars: Ranked By Relationship Length!

 Ali Fedotowsky

 Ali Fedotowsky and Roberto Martinez made out a lot.
-Then they made it one year and three months before going their separate ways.
+Then they made it about a year and three months before going their separate ways.
 Pretty decent compared to some Bachelor flame-outs.

+Until August 2020, Becca and Garrett appeared stronger than ever, happy as clams. having outlasted skeptics' predictions.
+In the end, they were just too different and there were just too many terrible world views and life choices by Garrett for Becca to overcome.

 Kaitlyn Bristowe

-Haters and recurring breakup rumors be damned, Kaitlyn Bristowe and final rose recipient Shawn Booth lasted three whole years ... which is a long time for any relationship.
+Haters and recurring breakup rumors be damned, Kaitlyn Bristowe and final rose recipient Shawn Booth lasted three whole years ... which is a long time for any relationship, let alone one forged on reality TV.
 Then they broke up in November 2018.

-They're one of six Bachelorette couples still together, by our calculations, for a 40% success rate (6/15, not including Clare).
-That's the good news.
-While they already outlasted skeptics' predictions, and seem happy as clams, there are still no wedding plans on the horizon.
-It's cool.
-You do you, Becca.

-She's still engaged to Jordan Rodgers and sure seems happy about it, three years later, despite many of their critics assuming this relationship was DOA.
-Still no wedding, but the joke is most definitely on those of us assuming they'd be over by the time tabloids moved on to the next season.
-Not so at all.
+Solid effort.

 15.